-Child Abuse and Neglect
+Child Abuse and Neglect - Mandatory Reporter

 APS strictly prohibits all forms of child abuse by employees, contractors, consultants, volunteers, or partners in connection with the performance of their duties for the district.
 To protect the welfare for all APS students, all employees and other persons working with students on behalf of the Atlanta Public Schools, including contractors, consultants, volunteers and partners must promptly report all cases of suspected child abuse and neglect on behalf of children under age 18.
-You are immune from any civil or Last revised August 2022 criminal liability that might result when you report these cases.
-Your school social worker or school principal can help you file a report.
+Reporters are immune from any civil or criminal liability that might result when reporting these cases.
+The school social worker or school principal can assist with filing a report.